-Play around with some and and figure out what fruit flavors go together best!
+Play around with some and figure out what fruit flavors go together best!

 If you’re being careful with your sugar intake, you can make a fruit spritzer using sparking or soda water.
 Pour the glass half full with juice, and top off with fizzy water.

-Of course, I wouldn’t stop you for using your favorite flavor of soda water to make the drink even more interesting!
+Of course, I wouldn’t stop you from using your favorite flavor of soda water to make the drink even more interesting!